shehbazj/femu/benchmarks/ext4_journal_checksum/README.md

-Mounting a separate journal device:
+`setup_journal.sh`

-Create a journal device
+Creating and mounting a separate journal device
-`mke2fs -O journal_dev /dev/nvme0n1`

-Point the journal to the file system device
-`mke2fs -t ext4 -J device=/dev/nvme0n1`/dev/sdb`
+`create_append_sync.c`

+Minimal example of creating a file and writing to the file. sync is called to write changes to the journal.